top of page

 Apparition

-We rock on the ocean’s undulating surface, the glassy water sloshing against the tar-coated planks of a wooden hull.
-The day’s sun has passed below the transition of the night sky.
+We rock with the ocean’s undulating surface, the glass surface sloshing the tar coated planks of a wooden hull.
+The days sun has passes below the transition to the night sky.
 We pray for tomorrow.
-In the 14th century, ocean sailors long regarded seagulls as harbingers of good news.
-Are we witnessing the hopeful sign of past sailors’ souls, or is it stranded fatigue that forms this apparition?
+In the 14th century, ocean sailors have long regarded seagulls as a harbinger of good news.
+Are we witnessing the hopeful sign of past sailors’ souls or is it stranded fatigue that forms this apparition?

 _______